sinanuozdemir/SF_DAT_15/labs/08_titanic.md

 4. Fit a logistic regression model and examine the coefficients to confirm that they make intuitive sense.
 5. Make predictions on the testing set and calculate the accuracy.
 6. **Bonus:** Add Age as a feature, and calculate the testing accuracy.
 There will be a small issue you'll have to deal with.
 What is it?
+7. Create a confuion matrix and document the model's sensitivity and specificity. (remember you should run metrics on your test classes!)